 There's an old building in Makati where an abundant pack of bats resides.
 The bats are roosting on the side of the building where the sun doesn't hit, that side of the building is facing the largest park in Makati City.
 It’s been standing in Makati since 1995 and used by modern businesses daily.
 It also created the right environment for bats to thrive.
 The building facade texture helps them cling comfortably with their pups.
 They've been living there for almost two decades.

-I imagine that the architecture firm that designed the building didn't intend the bats to live within it’s confined.
-But it felt like it was designed for co-habitation–where people and bats can live together.
+I imagine that the architecture firm that designed the building didn't intend for the bats to live within it’s confined.
+It appears it was designed for co-habitation–where people and bats can live together.
 I pictured that the first bat who found it, probably used it as a shelter when it rained heavily preventing it from hunting.
 It became their home that they have to defend time and time, just for them to be able to make it their home, without opposition from its creator and its intended end user.
 I wonder how many generations of bats and their story of war and retribution before they were allowed to call it their home.
 Before the owner of the building just basically gave up and moved on.
-Now, the bats are well adapted, it seems that it has been an accepted fact that the bats are there to stay as long as they want.
+Now, the bats are well adapted; it seems that it has been an accepted fact that the bats are there to stay as long as they want.

-As a lefty, I am forced to adapt to my environment that is clearly built for right-hand use.
+As a lefty, I am forced to adapt to my environment built for right-hand use.
 From knobs to scissors, to microwave ovens, etc. We have long been hacking objects to work for us.
 Ten percent of the 7.1 billion people on the planet are left-handed.
-And yet, most objects are still being made for 90% of the population instead of designing it for 100% all users.
+And yet, most objects are still being made for 90% of the population instead of designing it for 100% for all users.

 I want the world where Grace and Frankie don't need to build vibrators for senior women.
 Because designers are already busy figuring out how to make the best vibrator you can ever imagine.